 October 23 and 24 at 8 pm, Rennie Harris comes to Reynolds

 Industries Theater at 125 Science Drive in Durham, NC with his company Rennie Harris Puremovement.
-The group is repeat Bessie
+The group is a repeat Bessie

 Award-winners whom The New York Times calls “phenomenal” and “seemingly